 As a consultant urologist at Kingston Hospital (Kingston-upon-Thames, UK) she set up the Albany unit, which streamlined paediatric assessment and investigation of blood in the urine.

-Her affiliations are:
+Her positions are:

 - President of the Continence Foundation of Australia – South Australia branch

-- Member of the clinical review committee of Calvary North Adelaide Hospital
+- Member of the Clinical Review Committee of Calvary North Adelaide Hospital

 She is a member of: